thomvaill/log4brains/packages/core/tests/example-project/with-warnings/hello.md

 # Hello

-This file should not be parsed.
+This file should be parsed as an ADR without a number.